-The most common form of wash technique, a safe wash is achieved by ensuring as much dirt and debris is removed from the vehicle prior to contact, this is done by following part 1 and 2 before selecting our preferred shampoo and wash media to remove the last remnants of grime using the 2 bucket wash method.
+The most common wash technique.
+A safe wash is achieved by ensuring as much dirt and debris as possible is removed from the vehicle prior to contact.
+This is done by following parts 1 and 2 before selecting our preferred shampoo and wash media to remove the last remnants of grime using the 2 bucket wash method.

-When the wash stage is completely dry the vehicle with a suitable drying towel unless further decontamination is required.Take me to wash products
+When the wash stage is complete, dry the vehicle with a suitable drying towel unless further decontamination is required.Take me to wash products

 Recommended Wash Products